The 7 Jobs of the Silent -e Rule

 • fume

-English words do not end in v or u.
-If an English word ends in one of these sounds, a Final-E is added.
+English words do not end in i, v, or u.
+If an English word ends in one of these sounds, a silent -e is added.
 This is a consonant spelling rule.
-The Final-E is not there to change the pronunciation of the vowel but to prevent the words from ending in u or v.
+The silent -e is not there to change the pronunciation of the vowel but to prevent the words from ending in u or v.

 Examples include: